Anaïs Duplan

-Anaïs Duplan (born 1992) is a Haitian writer now based in the U.S., with three book publications from Action Books, Black Ocean Press, and Brooklyn Arts Press, respectively.
-His work has been honored by a Whiting Award and a Marian Goodman fellowship from Independent Curators International, and he is queer and trans.
+Anaïs Duplan (born 1992) is a queer and trans Haitian writer now based in the U.S., with three book publications from Action Books, Black Ocean Press, and Brooklyn Arts Press, along with a chapbook from Monster House Press.
+His work has been honored by a Whiting Award and a Marian Goodman fellowship from Independent Curators International.
+He is a Professor of postcolonial literature at Bennington College, of which he is also an alum.

 Early life and education

 Duplan was born in Jacmel, Haiti.
 He moved to the United States as a child and grew up in Boston and Brooklyn with his mother.
 His writing about his father's absence from his childhood and how it impacted his understanding of gender norms was published in The Paris Review, and he discussed his parents' impact on his work in an interview with The Rumpus.
 He also lived in Cuba for several years.
 Eventually, after attending Rhode Island School of Design, Duplan graduated from Bennington College in 2014 and then the Iowa Writers' Workshop in 2017.